Here are some examples of questions we hear frequently

 WE have recycling bins in the Visitor Center and the Gilvin Building.

-Plastics (#1 & #2), paper, aluminum cans: most Uniteds and Walmarts have bins outside; the boy scouts also take aluminum cans
+Plastics (#1 & #2), paper, aluminum cans: most Uniteds and Target may have bins outside; the boy scouts also take aluminum cans

 Batteries (rechargeable and non-rechargeable): Batteries Plus